tiredofit/docker-nginx/README.md

 ### Environment Variables

-Below is the complete list of available options that can be used to customize your installation.
+Along with the Environment Variables from the Base image, below is the complete list of available options that can be used to customize your installation.

 | Parameter        | Description                            |